Skip to content

 Estimated GDP of Kochi: 70000 cr approximately

-It means only around 9% of the total GDP of Kerala is contributed by its biggest city- Kochi.
-Some things could be improved in the economy of Kerala, such as over-dependence on foreign remittance, lack of industries, etc.
+It means only around 9% of the total GDP of Kerala is contributed by its biggest city, Kochi.
+Some things could be improved in the economy of Kerala, such as over-dependence on foreign remittances, a lack of industries, etc.

-The lack of big industries was also a reason behind the need for big metro cities.
-But there are many reasons behind this, including scarcity of land resources (many cite communism as the sole reason).
+The lack of big industries was also a reason behind the need for big metropolises.
+But there are many reasons behind this, including the scarcity of land resources (many cite communism as the sole reason).

 Footnotes